brayo-pip/aw-watcher-lastfm/README.md

 ```

 On first run, you will be prompted to configure last.fm API key and your last.fm username.
-You can get the apikey from the [last.fm API page](https://www.last.fm/api/account/create).
+You can get the apikey from the [Last.fm API page](https://www.last.fm/api/accounts).

 ```bash
 cargo run